Learn how your CES award is calculated, how to access the funds, and what costs are included.

 CES Summer Term Process

-Submit the CES Summer Release Form to your college’s financial aid office.
+- Submit the MHS Summer Release Form to your college’s financial aid office.

 Submit the following items to GPS: